Visiting Titanic Belfast 105 Years After The Titanic Sank

 In 2016 Titanic Belfast won the award for Best Museum in the World.
-Belfast is the city where they built the famous RMS Titanic.
-It may seem strange to visit a museum about a ship that sank and killed over a thousand people.
+Belfast is where the infamous RMS Titanic was built.
+It may seem strange to visit a museum about a ship that sank killing over a thousand people, but this museum is more than that disaster.
 Titanic Belfast is a museum that shows the city’s history with shipbuilding.
 In April I decided to book a quick trip to Belfast.
-Coincidentally I realised I’d be in Belfast on April 14.
-That’s the night the Titanic sank in 1912.
+Coincidentally I realized I’d be in Belfast on April 14.
+That’s the the same night that when the Titanic sank back in 1912.

 Shipbuilding in Belfast

 The Titanic Belfast Museum is in the aptly named Titanic Quarter.
 Titanic Belfast sits on the former shipyard for Harland & Wolff, which is the company that built the Titanic.
-Belfast has been an important city in the shipbuilding industry.
+Belfast has been a significant city in the shipbuilding industry.
 Titanic Belfast starts by going through what Belfast was like in the late 19th century.
-It focuses on the important industries of the day linens, textiles, and shipbuilding.
+It focuses on the essential industries of the day including linens, textiles, and shipbuilding.

 On Board and After

 Titanic Belfast shows how they built this massive ship.
-Interactive exhibits show the architectural design of the ship.
-You get to see what the rooms were like for the 1st class, 2nd class, and 3rd class passengers.
-I learned that 3rd class accommodations were affordable and very nice for their time.
-Sadly it was many 3rd class passengers who lost their lives when Titanic sank.
+Interactive exhibits illustrate the architectural design of the Titanic.
+You get to see what the rooms were like for 1st class, 2nd class, and 3rd class passengers.
+I learned that 3rd class accommodations were affordable and very pleasant for their time.
+Sadly it was many 3rd class passengers who lost their lives when the Titanic sank.

-Of course, Titanic Belfast talks about the ship’s demise.
+Of course, Titanic Belfast also talks about the ship’s demise.
 It details some accounts of the lives lost.
-There’s a computer that will let find victims by gender and country.
+There’s a computer that will let you find victims by gender and country.
 It also describes the lives of those saved, like the Unsinkable Molly Brown.
 There are theories on what caused the sinking.
-There’s a section on how safety standards on ships have changed since Titanic.
-Much of this is in regards to the number of lifeboats required on the ship.
+There’s a section on how safety standards on ships have changed since the Titanic.
+Much of this is in regards to the number of lifeboats required onboard.

 Titanic Belfast then goes into the discovery of the Titanic wreckage.
 There is also information about what happened to The RMS Olympic and The HMHS Britannic.
 Both ships were used in WW1.
 The Britannic was used as a hospital ship.
-It sank on Nov 21, 1916 off the coast of Kea Greece killing 30 people.
-The sinking was due to an explosion from an underground mine.
+It sank on Nov 21, 1916 off the coast of Kea, Greece killing 30 people.
+The sinking was due to an explosion from an underground mine [correction: a commenter below pointed out it was from an underwater mine, not an underground mine].
 The Olympic was used as a transport ship.
 It was decommissioned in 1935 and then demolished.
-Had Titanic not sank she would have likely been used in WW1 as well.
+Had the Titanic not sank she would have likely been used in WW1 as well.